channingko-madden/twitch_emote_tracker/README.md

 - To remove an emote, select it within the list of added emotes, and then press the *Remove* button.
 - You must enter your Twitch account nickname (which may differ from your Twitch channel name) and a valid OAuth token for your Twitch account in order to properly connect and join the chat.
-- Once all the fields are filled out, press the *Launch* button to launch the bot, and display the data table.
+- Once all the fields are filled out, press the *Launch* button to launch the bot.

 #### Help
 - Fields will indicate improper inputs by setting the text to red.